Last Updated on

 Conspiracy theorists believe that the Imelda Marcos assassination was just a staged attempt to get people’s sympathy.
 For one, the incident took place in the same year that Ferdinand Marcos declared Martial Law.

-In addition to that, Carlito Dimahilig seems to be a less than credible assassin based on his skills.
+In addition to that, Carlito Dimahilig’s capability as an assassin is questionable.
 Apart from using a bolo instead of a gun, Carlito also failed to bring fatal wounds to Imelda considering all the chances he got at that point.

 Nonetheless, the (failed) assassination of Imelda Marcos remains a grim reminder of the country’s dark past and how getting attention in the wrong way can cost someone his own life.